C5T/ocov/README.md

 There are also:

 ```
-ocov --version  # Or ocov -c
+ocov --version  # Or ocov -v
 ```

 And: